 When you volunteer, you are making a profound impact by reducing loneliness and isolation, helping to achieve hopes and dreams, developing personal networks and relationships, decreasing vulnerability, increasing self-confidence, and improving the overall mental and physical health of people with disabilities in the community.
 You will gain a wonderful new friendship— someone to share activities that you love doing.

 Join our team of more than 250 volunteers or Allies who are enriching the lives of people with disabilities in the community.
 ABLE2’s Matching Program team pairs volunteers with individuals with disabilities who share the same interests and activities so that matches develop meaningful, new friendships.
-Volunteering will change the life of a person living with disability, and as many of our volunteers have experienced, will change your life too.
-Changes two lives.
+Volunteering will change the life of a person living with disability, and as many of our volunteers have experienced, your Friend will change your life too.
+Change two lives.

 Here are just a few Friends waiting for an Ally to spend time with: